Ford vs Hyundai Reliability (Detailed Comparison)

 The issue with the gas mileage comparison of Hyundai and Ford is that you'll have to compare the models and choose which one meets your immediate needs.

-While the Hyundai Elantra is better than the Ford fusion in terms of gas, Ford Maverick has better fuel efficiency than Hyundai Santa Cruz.
+While the Hyundai Elantra is better than the Ford Fusion in terms of gas, Ford Maverick has better fuel efficiency than Hyundai Santa Cruz.

 Winner: Both

-Ford vs Hyundai Reliability: Safety and Technology
+Safety and Technology

-Ford and Hyundai have high safety ratings from National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).
+Ford and Hyundai have high safety ratings from the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).

 However, on an overall scale, Hyundai has higher safety ratings than Ford.
-Hyundai has nine cars earning the 2022 IIHS Top safety pick(+) award.
+Hyundai has six cars earning the 2023 IIHS Top Safety Pick (+) award because of the advanced safety features that come basic on most of their cars.

 On a general comparison, Hyundai has most of the features Ford has, with the addition of some unique features.